satyaSK/Scraping-Linkedin/README.md

 * Can I get a list of really good companies I have never heard of?
 * What do interns at these companies work on?
 What is their responsibility?
 * Where are top university students interning at?
 What are the kind of opportunities they are exposed to?
-* How can I get a rough idea about the rating of the university?
+* How can I get a rough idea about the quantitative measure of the goodness of all these companies?
 (This repo rates the companies using ELO score and a Naive score)
 * What are the previous companies of students who have interned at top companies?

 Finding answers to these questions is possible, but very time consuming.
 In no time, students find themselves stuck in the monotonous task of querying through Linkedin profiles and trying to assimmilate huge chunks of information.
+It allows students to optimally target the best companies according to what they want to actually do, without having to send out 100-200 applications to random companies just to gain some work ex.
 This code repository is a bunch of scripts.
 Its a fast and dirty way which would allow students to scrape Linkedin for educational purposes.
-It would allow students to look at potential possibilities for a job and responsibilities for a variety of companies more easily.
+It would allow students to look at potential internship/job opportunities and responsibilities at a variety of different companies more easily.
 It makes the internship/job hunting experience a little less cumbersome.

 ## Dependencies
 * beautifulsoup4